Marbled Murrelet Survey at Cape Perpetua

 Cape Perpetua Central Coast | July

-First listed under the Endangered Species Act in 1992, Marbled Murrelets are threatened by logging, which has resulted in the destruction and fragmentation of the species’ nesting habitat.
-This community science project includes an overnight trip to spectacular Cape Perpetua, where participants get a rare opportunity to see the endangered and elusive Marbled Murrelet in both its old-growth forest nesting grounds or in coastal waters where it forages.
+First listed under the Endangered Species Act in 1992, Marbled Murrelets are threatened by logging which has resulted in the destruction and fragmentation of the species’ nesting habitat.
+This community science project includes an overnight trip to the spectacular Yachats, Cape Perpetua, and Heceta Head area.
+Participants get a rare opportunity to see the endangered and elusive Marbled Murrelet in both its old-growth forest nesting grounds or in coastal waters where it forages.

-The project starts with an evening presentation with Oregon State University Marbled Murrelet expert Kim Nelson and Portland Audubon Ten Mile Creek Sanctuary manager, Paul Engelmeyer.
-The following day, participants get up early to help survey for Marbled Murrelets at a number of locations in the Cape Perpetua area.
+The event starts with an evening presentation with Oregon State University Marbled Murrelet expert Kim Nelson and Portland Audubon Ten Mile Creek Sanctuary manager, Paul Engelmeyer, and potentially other guests.
+The following day, participants get up early to help survey for Marbled Murrelets at a number of locations within the Globally Significant Important Bird Area.

-This project helps keep track of murrelet use of Oregon’s central coast habitats while also building our supporter list as we continue our decades-long fight for this species survival.
+This project helps keep track of murrelet use of Oregon’s central coast habitats while also building public awareness and support for this unique bird as we continue our decades-long fight for this species survival.

 Partners: Oregon State University